-Family Law Request for Order and Restraining Order pickup hours are from 2:30 p.m. through 3:00 p.m.
-Requests for orders that are submitted by 8:45 a.m. are available for pickup the following court day from 2:30 p.m. to 3:00 p.m. at 800 11th Street, Room 110, Modesto, CA. This office is located directly behind the bailiff's station and is open specifically for order pick up only.
-Questions or business other than restraining order pick up must be addressed in the Family Law Clerk's office during normal business hours.
+Family Law Request for Order and Temporary Restraining Order pickup hours are from 2:30 p.m. through 3:00 p.m.
+Requests for Orders that are submitted by 8:45 a.m. are available for pickup the following court day from 2:30 p.m. to 3:00 p.m. in the Family Law lobby, which is located at 1100 I Street, Window #1.
+Questions or business other than order pick up must be addressed in the Family Law Clerk's office during normal business hours.

 An Emergency Filing Drop Box is available for documents submitted after normal business hours.
 Documents stamped after 4:00 p.m. will be filemarked the following day, and documents stamped up to and including 4:00 p.m. will be filed as of the date received and stamped.
 See Document Guidelines for filing in the Drop Box.